amandaIaria/amandaIaria/README.md

 ### Hi there 👋

+Name's Alex, yes I know it says Amanda.
+I don't want to update the username if it'll break some things.

+You can catch me on Bluesky as AntleredDoe.

+Did you know female deer aka does can grow Antleres if they have "too much" testosterone in their system.
+It's kind of simular to PCOS that happens in human afabs.

 <!--
 **amandaIaria/amandaIaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.